mnieber/dodo-commands/doc/tutorial/part_2_local_development_with_docker.rst

 Using the docker-compose command
 --------------------------------

-We'd like to be able to bring this docker system up from any directory, so we'll create a new configuration layer in ``/tmp/tutorial/.dodo_commands/docker.yaml``:
+We'd like to be able to bring this docker system up from any directory with the ``dodo docker-compose up`` command.
+To facilitate this, we'll create a new configuration layer in ``/tmp/tutorial/.dodo_commands/docker.yaml``:

 .. code-block:: yaml